Quasician/BrickBreaker/README.md

     1-9 takes player to that corresponding level

-    C key prevents the ball from being able to leave the map from the bottom.
+    C key (toggle) prevents the ball from being able to leave the map from the bottom.
 Essentially Immortality.

 Known Bugs: